Dublin, California: Measure M

 In 2000, following a conflict with Mayor Guy Houston and developers of the West Dublin Hills, Morgan King and David Bewley began a ballot initiative known as Measure M. The objective of the measure was to prevent the Dublin Hills from becoming overwhelmed with housing that had been promised to voters and that the housing would not be built on preserved open space.
 Measure M won in every precinct in Dublin and on the absentee ballots.

 Geography

 According to the United States Census Bureau, the city has a total area of 15.2 sqmi, all land.

 Neighborhoods

-Wallis Ranch is a subdivision developed by Trumark Communities with approximately 816 units which opened its first phase in September 2016.
-Trumark divided the project into eight neighborhoods, selling seven of them to other homebuilders including Warmington Residential, PulteGroup, Taylor Morrison, KB Home and D.R.
+Wallis Ranch is a subdivision developed by Trumark Communities with about 816 units, which opened its first phase in September 2016.
+Trumark divided the project into eight neighborhoods, selling seven of them to other homebuilders, including Warmington Residential, PulteGroup, Taylor Morrison, KB Home, and D.R.
 Horton.
-Architects KTGY Architecture + Planning, Dahlin Group and Gates & Associates were the master plan architects.
+Architects KTGY Architecture + Planning, Dahlin Group and Gates and Associates were the master plan architects.
 Teichert Construction built the infrastructure.

-Tassajara Hills is another subdivision built by Toll Brothers, approximately 370 detached homes.
+Tassajara Hills is another subdivision built by Toll Brothers, roughly 370 detached homes.
 Transit-oriented development around the city's two BART stations continues with the Aster and Valor Crossing developments.
 Valor Crossing is an affordable housing project specifically designed for veterans and their families.
 Avalon Dublin Station is another recently completed luxury rental development by AvalonBay Communities.